skypjack/entt/docs/md/entity.md

 ### Full-owning groups

-A full-owning group is the fastest tool an user can expect to use to iterate multiple components at once.
+A full-owning group is the fastest tool a user can expect to use to iterate multiple components at once.
 It iterates all the components directly, no indirection required.
 This type of groups performs more or less as if users are accessing sequentially a bunch of packed arrays of components all sorted